 Structure, not surveillance

 The sobriety tracker counts days without judgment.
 No streaks, no gamification, no sad notifications when you reset.
 The calendar shows your meetings without asking why you missed one.
-The app provides structure - what you do with it is yours.
+The app provides structure.
+What you do with it is yours.

 "Your sobriety date is yours to set, change, or keep private.
 The calendar is here when you need it."